mozilla/addons-server/.github/PULL_REQUEST_TEMPLATE.md

 ### Testing

 <!--
-Your Change must be related to an existing, open issue.
+Your change must be related to an existing, open issue.
 This issue should contain testing instructions.
 Often, the testing info in the issue is higher level, geared towards a user or QA experience.
 Here you can provide information for a developer verifying this PR.
 Get technical.
 If it is not relevant to your PR, remove this section.